 Mr. Sharif Abu Sneineh, a representative of Market Place Investment, expressed his team’s pride in the confidence entrusted to them by the Lithuanian Representative Office and the rest of the partners to implement this training for the third year in a row.
 According to Abu Sneineh, “the diversity of Palestinian and Lithuanian expertise promoted discussions and participations concerning the existing gap in the electronic business sector and the possible solutions in the presence of this ever-growing and ever-changing field.”

-Mr. Artūras Gailiūnas, the Minister Counsellor of the Representative Office of the Republic of Lithuania in Palestine, praised the training on digital marketing skills, which aims to empower Palestinian women economically.
+Mr. Artūras Gailiūnas, Representative of the Office of Lithuania in Palestine, praised the training on digital marketing skills, which aims to empower Palestinian women economically.
 He expressed his enthusiasm about the remarkable increase in program beneficiaries, the program’s uniqueness and its wide geographic scope.
 According to Gailiūnas, “thanks also go to the trainers and partners from Palestine and Lithuania who held this training for a group of Palestinian women entrepreneurs in Gaza.”

 Dr. Amal Al Masri, the Chief Editor of the Middle East Business Magazine, stated that establishing a business in Palestine is confronted by a great many challenges, most importantly keeping up with digital developments.
 According to Al Masri, “this program was created to develop the digital capacities of women entrepreneurs, especially in the field of economic marketing, as well as creating brands and trademarks.”
 Women were also introduced to the legal frameworks of electronic commerce or commerce using the internet and all its tools and platforms.